skinny85/jilt/Readme.md

 Two notes on using this functionality:

-1. Since Jilt, unlike Lombok, generates the Builder in a separate file than the class being built is in, it can't rely on imports present in that file.
+1. Since Jilt, unlike Lombok, generates the Builder in a different file than the class being built is in, it can't rely on imports present in that file.
-   This means that any references present in the initializer expression of a field marked with `@Builder.Default` must be fully qualified.
-For example, if you want to initialize a `Set` by using one of the methods in the [`Collections` utility class](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Collections.html), the reference to it must be `java.util.Collections`, for example:
+   This means that any references used in the initializer expression of a field marked with `@Builder.Default` must be fully qualified.
+For example, if you want to initialize a `Set` by using one of the methods in the [`Collections` utility class](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Collections.html), the reference to it must be `java.util.Collections`:

     ```java
     import lombok.AllArgsConstructor;